ultrons/VQA/README.md

 Qualitatively the results will be english answers provided by the algorithm for the corresponding question.
 Evaluation criterion will be accuracy results in the four challenge categories, namely open ended and multiple choice questions on real and abstract images respectively.
 VQA v2.0 dataset is larger and more balance, we also plan to present VQA v1.0 and VQA v2.0 dataset comparison and report results also on VQA v1.0 dataset in order to allow benchmark with VQA 2016 winning entries.

-References
+References:

 [1] Yang, Zichao, et al. "Stacked attention networks for image question answering."
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
-2016.
+2016. https://arxiv.org/pdf/1511.02274.pdf

 [2] Xiong, Caiming, Stephen Merity, and Richard Socher.
-"Dynamic memory networks for visual and textual question answering." arXiv 1603 (2016).
+"Dynamic memory networks for visual and textual question answering." arXiv 1603 (2016). https://arxiv.org/pdf/1603.01417.pdf

 [3] Lu, Jiasen, et al. "Hierarchical question-image co-attention for visual question answering."
 Advances In Neural Information Processing Systems.
-2016.
+2016. https://arxiv.org/pdf/1606.00061.pdf